lumilio/Jungle-didakoo.com-README.md/README.md

 ## Pyramids

-Animals are not allowed to move on their own Piramid.
-When an animal moves into the opponent’s Piramid, it has won the game.
+Animals are not allowed to move on their own pyramid.
+When an animal moves into the opponent’s pyramid, it has won the game.

 ![Imgur Image](http://i.imgur.com/tuJgkIV.jpg)